kw7oe/kw7oe.github.io/content/posts/blue-green-deployment.md

 ssh $HOST "~/$APP_NAME/$version/bin/$APP_NAME stop"
 ```

 However, it's not as straightforward as it seems.
-We need to know the current
+We still need
-version running for our blue/green version of our application.
+to know the current blue/green version our applications are running.

 ## Solution

-To resolve this, is to store our last deployed blue/green version
+To resolve this, we need to get our last deployed blue/green version from
-somewhere else every time we deploy.
+somewhere every time we deploy.
 There are two ways we can get the version
 data:

 - Expose a API endpoint `/version` to return the running version.